-- The municipality measures statutory receivables after initial recognition using the cost method.
-Under the cost method, the initial measurement of the receivable is changed subsequent to initial recognition to reflect any: initiate of other changes that rung have accrued on the neurinable (where applicable); impairment bases, and amounts development.
+The municipality measures statutory receivables after initial recognition using the cost method.
+Under the cost method, the initial measurement of the receivable is changed subsequent to initial recognition to reflect any:

+- · interest or other charges that may have accrued on the receivable (where applicable);

+- impairment losses; and

+- amounts derecognised.